 Marvel Legendary Review by Eric Mang

 Superheroes are awesome.
-Marvel superheroes are more awesome (oh Dark Knight, you’ll always have a place in my heart, but Spidey’s my guy).
+I may not be in the majority (click here to see the stats), but Marvel superheroes are more awesome in my eyes.
+Oh Dark Knight, you’ll always have a place in my heart, but Spidey’s my guy.

 My first Marvel game was the RPG from the 1980s.
 I was about 12 when I got it and it was a perplexing maze of rules.
 Matters were made worse when none of my friends were interested in playing.
 So much dust it gathered.But then Upper Deck (not a go-to games company for me.
 I associate them with high-end baseball cards that made my O-Pee-Chee hockey cards look o-pee-cheap) released Marvel Legendary.